-We shall briefly study the years of Jeremiah's prophecy under the reign of each of the kings of Judah from Josiah to Zedekiah.
-This historical information is found in II Kings 22-25 and II Chron.
-34-36.
+We shall briefly study the years of Jeremiah's prophecy under the reign of each of the kings of Judah from Josiah to Zedebah.
+This historical information is found in II Kings 22-25 and II Chronicles 34-36.

-A. Josiah (II Kings 22:1; II Chron.
-34:1)
+A. Josiah (II Kings 22:11; II Chronicles 34:1)

 Josiah reigned eighteen years.
 He was a good and faithful king.
-At the age of sixteen he began to seek the lord, and when he was twenty years old, in the twelfth year of his reign, he began to purge Judah and Jerusalem of idolatry (II Chron.
-34:1-7).
-He then ordered the renovation and repair of the Temple, in the process of which the book of the law of Moses was found (II Kings 22:3-10; II Chron.
-34:8-10).
+At the age of sixteen he began to seek the Lord, and when he was twenty years old, in the twelfth year of his reign, he began to purge Judah and Jerusalem of idolatry (II Chronicles 34:1-7).
+He then ordered the renovation and repair of the Temple, in the process of which the book of the law of Moses was found (II Kings 22:3-10; II Chronicles 34:8-18).
 Evidently the law had not been read to the people of Judah for many years, and Josiah rent his clothes out of great concern when he became conscious, through the hearing of the law, of the sinfulness of the people.
 He sent priests to inquire of the Lord.
-The Lord answered through the prophetess Huldah that He would judge the people for their sins, but due to Josiah's faithfulness, the judgment would not fall during his lifetime (II Kings 22:11-20; II Chron.
-34:18-28).
+The Lord answered through the prophetess Huldah that He would judge the people or wed sins, but due to Josiah's faithfulness, the judgment would not fall during his lifetime (II Kings 22:11-20; II Chronicles 34:18-28).

 Josiah then read the law to all the people and zealously tried to stamp out idolatry in Judah.
-He held the greatest Passover feast that the people had known in many years (II Kings 23:1-25; II Chron.
-34:29-33; 35:1-19).
+He held the greatest Passover feast that the people had known in many years (II Kings 23:1-25; II Chronicles 34:29-33; 35:1-19).

 Nevertheless, he seems to have made one mistake.
-The Egyptians pharaoh marched through the land on his way to wage war against Assyria.
+The Egyptian pharaoh marched through the land on his way to wage war against Assyria.
 Josiah, evidently against the will of God, encountered him in battle in Megiddo.
-Josiah was killed in this battle, and his son Jehoahaz was crowned king of Judah (II Kings 23:31-33; II Chron.
-35:20-27; 36:1-2).
+Josiah was killed in this battle, and his son Jehoahaz was crowned king of Judah (II Kings 23:28-32; II Chronicles 35:20-27, 36:1-2).

-B. Jehoahaz, son of Josiah (II Kings 23:31-33; II Chron.
-36:1-3).
+B. Jehoahaz, son of Josiah (II Kings 23:31-33; II Chronicles 36:1-3)

-Jehoahaz had reigned only three months when Judah was subjugated by the pharaoh of Egypt.
+Jehoahaz: had reigned only three months when Judah was subjugated by the pharaoh of Egypt.
 He was carried to Egypt where he died.

-C. Jehoiakim, son of Josiah and the same as Eliakim (II Kings 23:34-36; II Chron.
-36:4-8)
+C. Jehoiakim, son of Josiah and the same as Eliakim (II Kings 23:34-36, II Chronicles 36:4-8)

-Pharaoh-nechoh bound Judah under tribute and made Jehoahaz's brother, Eliakim, of Judah, changing his name to Jehoiakim (II Kings 23:32-32; II Chron.
-36:1-5).
+Pharaoh-nechoh bound Judah under tribute and made Jehoahaz's brother, Eliakim, king of Judah, changing his name to Jehoiakim (II Kings 23:31-32; II Chronicles 36:1-5).
 Jehoiakim became a very wicked king and persecuted Jeremiah.

 After three or four years, Nebuchadnezzar gained power over most of the territory held by Assyria and Egypt.
 He subjugated Judah and brought Jehoiakim under his jurisdiction.
 Three years later, Jehoiakim rebelled against the rule of Nebuchadnezzar.
 He was arrested, and plans were made to carry him to Babylon.
-However, it appears that he was not taken to Babylon but reigned in Jerusalem about another five years, the overall period of his reign being eleven years (II Kings 24:1-7; II Chron.
-36:5-8; Jer.
-25:1-3; Dan.
-1:1-2).
+However, it appears that he was not taken to Babylon but reigned in Jerusalem about another five years, the overall period of his reign being eleven years (II Kings 24:1-7; II Chronicles 36:5-8; Jeremiah 25:1-3; Daniel 1:1-2).
 The vessels and treasures that Nebuchadnezzar carried to Babylon at this time were probably given to him as tax by Jehoiakim.
-And some of the best of the young men of Judah, including Daniel and his friends, were taken to Babylon at this time (Dan.
-1:1-7).
+And some of the bet of We young men of Judah, including Daniel and his friends, were taken to Babylon at this time (Daniel 1:1-7).

-D. Jehoiakim (II Kings 24:6-10; II Chron.
-36:8-10)
+D. Jehoiachin (II Kings 24:6-10, II Chronicles 36:8-10)